KonstantinKuklin/HandlerSocketLibrary/docs/eng/Delete.md

 Decrement through the open index
 ------------
-Decrement command is modifying the database and can only be done through writing socket.
+Decrement command is modifying database and can only be done through writing socket.

 Open an index with columns `'key'`.